Free 5-Week USMLE Step 1 Study Schedule

 - This schedule requires 12+ hours of studying every day (with the exception of afternoons off after NBME assessments).

-- Flashcards are the students own – putting in the time to create a personalized study resource is worth the effort in the long run.
+- Flashcards are the student’s own – putting in the time to create a personalized study resource is worth the effort in the long run!

-Day (about 7AM to 5pm)
+Day (about 7AM to 5PM)

-Evening (about 7PM to 10PM)
+Early Evening (about 5PM to 8PM)

 - This schedule requires ~3-3.5 hours of study in the evening focused on primarily on review, flashcards, and supplemental learning usually by system.